“Give Someone a Nudge”: Meaning & Usage of This English Idiom

 Conclusion

 In essence, “give someone a nudge” is a helpful way to spur people into action without sounding aggressive or impatient.
-It suits a variety of settings—from the workplace to everyday life—where a light push can make a significant difference.
-Here are a few parting recommendations to ensure you master this idiom and incorporate it into your daily English:

 • Watch for Cues: Notice when colleagues or friends seem close to forgetting a task.
 A polite nudge can be the prompt they need to follow through.